-The two-day festival that starts with Holika Dahan sees much excitement, preparations, and of course, fashion which is just fun and festive.
+The three-day festival that starts with Holika Dahan sees much excitement, preparations, and of course, fashion which is just fun and festive.

 Amidst the whole fun and frolic of Hola Mohalla, the fair sees these incredible Makeshift houses build on tractor/trolleys and even trucks house people from neighbouring villages who make these vehicles their home for the three-day festival.

 Langars at Anandpur Sahib

 Being at Anandpur Sahib is a real feast, both visually and literally.
 During Hola Mohalla, it is food that looks for you than the other way round.
 The langars at Gurudwara and community run kitchens can be found everywhere you go and the people offering this service try to lure you to come and eat at their langar.
 Lunch, Breakfast, Dinner; these kitchens never sleep, and run as late as 1:00am after midnight.
 Further, they have special Jalebis & Pakoras with Chai (tea) for snacking if you just want a quick bite.
 We must have ourselves had Jalebis from almost all of the Gurus’ Langar, and each was absolutely delicious.